0xFableOrg/0xFable/README.md

 game with two different accounts.
 It may work to some extent with two different tabs, but any reload will reset the address.

+If you would like to skip proof generation and verification, you can use the following commands:
+- `cd packages/webapp && make deploy-noproofs`
+- `cd packages/webapp && make dev-noproofs`

 ## Commands

 See the [Makefile](/Makefile) for a description of all top-level make commands.